LeandroTheDev/dotnet-rtsp-plugin/README.md

 Download or visualize streams using rtsp protocol with [ffmpeg](https://www.ffmpeg.org/) software

 ### Using
-The project comes with a windows forms template, you can debug it in Demonstration folder

 Stream Address Example: ``rtsp://admin:password@127.0.0.1``

 You need the [ffmpeg binary](https://www.ffmpeg.org/download.html), you can also choose the specific location to load the ffmpeg in the stream constructor, more examples below